PadmanabhanSaravanan/windbg_Intro/README.md

         throws a exception divide by 0
         you can see the local variables and call stack

+    > bl
+        list of breakpoints

+    > bd *
+        disable all the breakpoints(even we can mention breakpoint number instead of *)

+    > be *
+        enable all the breakpoints(even we can mention breakpoint number instead of *)

     > qd
         detach the executable
 ```